VEuPathDB/humann-nextflow/README.md

 }
 ```

+If you only want the pathway results, you can use `uniref90_ec_filtered_diamond` or `uniref50_ec_filtered_diamond`.

-If you use `uniref90_ec_filtered_diamond`, you should probably not aggregate into other functional units than ECs, as the results will be biased:
+In that case, you should probably not aggregate into other functional units than ECs, as the results will be biased:
 ```
 params {
   functionalUnits = ["level4ec"]